kartoza/docker-postgis/README.md

 us to specify multiple database that can be created on startup.
 When running scripts they will only be executed against the first database ie POSTGRES_DB=gis,data,sample
 The SQL script will be executed against the gis database.
+Additionally, a lock file is generated in `/docker-entrypoint-initdb.d`, which will prevent the scripts from getting executed after the first container startup.
+Provide `IGNORE_INIT_HOOK_LOCKFILE=true` to execute the scripts on _every_ container start.

 Currently you can pass `.sql` , `.sql.gz` and `.sh` files as mounted volumes.